Skip to content

 ## Motivation

-Extensions need to track when users disable or uninstall them for legitimate purposes like:
+Extensions often need to track when they are disabled or uninstalled for legitimate purposes such as:

 - Analytics and user behavior tracking